agustinnb/Coin-Comparer/README.md

 Run the following commands inside folder:

-<code>php artisan migrate --seed // This will generate the coin list / User Factory with mock data</code>
+<code>php artisan migrate --seed</code> // This will generate the coin list / User Factory with mock data
-<code>php artisan make:link // This will generate symlinks between public and Storage folder</code>
+<code>php artisan make:link</code> // This will generate symlinks between public and Storage folder

 Think that's all.